josivaldosilva/age-calculator-app-main/README-template.md

 ### What I learned

-while a i was through this project i´ve learn more things about javascript such as DOM validatio native methods and properties, i´ve learned more about CSS GRID too. it was amazing
+while i was through this project i´ve learn more things about javascript such as DOM validatio native methods and properties, i´ve learned more about CSS GRID too. it was amazing

 ## Author